TylerLiu88/Magic8Ball/README.md

 ## Goal

 The objective of this challenge is to solidify what i've learn't in the Dicee tutorial.
-This app will guide me through the steps required to build an 8 ball app and you will be applying what i have learnt about Stateless and Stateful Flutter widgets.
+This app will guide me through the steps required to build an 8 ball app and I will also apply what I have learnt about Stateless and Stateful Flutter widgets.

 ## What I created